teresafinn/teresafinn.github.io/_posts/writings/2015-07-21-name-of-the-wind-review.md

 ---
 layout: post
-title: Javascript vs. Ruby
+title: The Name of the Wind Book Review
-excerpt: "The fascinating differences between these two programming languages!"
+excerpt: "The way Lord of the Rings should have read..."
 modified:
 categories: articles
 tags: